laravel/spark-docs/adding-profile-fields.md

 <a name="modifying-the-view"></a>
 ## Modifying The View

-The "profile" tab of the settings dashboard contains several panels to update various information.
+The "profile" tab of the settings dashboard contains several panels that allow the user to update various information.
 We will add a new panel to this screen which will allow our users to update their age.
 First, let's add a Blade `@include` directive to the `/resources/views/vendor/spark/settings/profile.blade.php` file to load a new `update-profile-details` template:

     <spark-profile :user="user" inline-template>
         <div>